Rays become first team to reach 40 wins, 4-2 over Orioles

 HARVEY STAYING PUT

-Baltimore manager Brandon Hyde reiterated that struggling Matt Harvey will make his next scheduled start and get the chance to “try and fight through these tough times.”
+Hyde reiterated that struggling Matt Harvey will make his next scheduled start and get the chance to “try and fight through these tough times.”
 The right-hander has allowed 36 runs and eight homers over 23 2/3 innings in his past seven starts.
 The pair talked before the game.
 “He’s been working hard,” Hyde said.
 “I know he’s very discouraged, disappointed, frustrated.”

 DEALING